drteeth/elixir-es-cqrs/slides.md

 * Just the facts
 * Defer expensive work until we've accepted the write
   * Allows the system to move on to the next write
-  * Allows the caller if they want
+  * Allows the caller to move on if they want
 ???

 ---
+class: middle

 # Caching

 * No longer needed?

 ---
+class: middle

 # Caching

 * Not as needed?

 ---
+class: middle

 # Caching

 * Just kidding - it is a cache!

 ---
+class: middle

 # Caching

 * Just kidding - it is a cache!
 * It's a perfect cache

 ---

-# Enable experiments
-* New projections can up without affecting others

----
+class: middle

 # Scaling

 ### Read projections are easy to scale:
 * They depend on a stream of immutable events
 * Just bring up new instances of the projections
-* They will always come up with the same answer given
+* Replay the events through them to get them up to speed

+---
+class: middle

+# Scaling

 ### Writes are harder to scale, but still possible
 * Shard on aggregate type